 The Principal will work with the School Counselors to assign each student to the appropriate classroom and program.
-Because of the many variables that go into the careful consideration of the make-up of each class, we cannot guarantee a particular placement for a child.
+Because of the many variables that go into the careful consideration of the make-up of each class, there are no parent requests for a specific teacher and we can not guarantee a particular placement for a child.
 Any questions or concerns about the assignment should be discussed with the Principal.